Internet Safety for your Child

 It is straightforward, no-nonsense advice that will untangle the web, and show you how you can be just as great a parent online, as you are the rest of the time.
 The internet is a great place for children to be.

-Please click on any of the links below for more information and advice for parents and carers.
+Please click on the link below for more information and advice for parents and carers

 The internet can be a useful tool for communicating, downloading information (such as recipes, maps, train times, weather etc) researching, shopping, teaching and generally having fun playing internet games and activities.
 For most people the internet has become the first port of call for information and a vital part of their everyday life; and for children and young people in particular an excellent tool for homework and chatting to friends!